 Another approach is suggested by Nualgi.com who propose to add iron and other trace metals/micro nutrients to the water in order to stimulate growth of a specific type of phytoplankton called diatom algae, which through photosynthesis absorb carbon dioxide in the water and add oxygen.
 The oxygen is then used by methanotroph bacteria to oxidize methane.

-The image below pictures a range of Arctic geoengineering methods that could be used as part of a comprehensive plan of action to deal with climate change.
+The image below pictures a range of Arctic geoengineering methods that could be discussed as part of a comprehensive plan of action to deal with climate change.

 |(click on image to enlarge)|